oratileAlicia/New/README.md

 ## 2️⃣ Interview Skills
 ### **Reflection (STAR Technique):**
-**Situation:** I often found myself giving long, unfocused answers during mock interview practices.
+**Situation:**
+Before the training, I often felt unsure about how to answer interview questions clearly or confidently.

+**Task:**
-**Task:** I needed to learn how to give clear, structured, and confident responses.
+I needed to improve my interview techniques and learn how to present myself professionally during both virtual and in-person interviews.

-**Action:** I started applying the CAR method to keep my answers focused on what mattered most — the question.
-**Result:** I became more confident and concise when answering interview questions.
-The CAR method helped me organize my thoughts and avoid unnecessary details, allowing me to communicate my strengths effectively.
+**Action:**
+Through the Interview Skills module, I learned about the CAR method and practiced answering questions in a more structured way.
+I also attended two real interviews, where I discovered that each company asks questions differently and realized the importance of researching the company beforehand.

+**Result:**
+These experiences helped me feel more confident and prepared for future interviews.
+I now know how to tailor my answers to match the company’s values and expectations while staying calm and focused throughout the process.

 ### **Evidence:**

-The work readiness training introduced key interview preparation concepts, such as the importance of researching a company before an interview, how to answer “Tell me about yourself,” and the best way to discuss weaknesses professionally.
-I also learned about the CAR (Context, Action, Result) method for structuring interview responses.
+As part of the Work Readiness Training, I completed activities and theory modules that focused on interview preparation and communication.
+We covered common interview questions, body language, and how to structure responses using the CAR (Context–Action–Result) method.

 ![Interview Skills](Interview%20Skills.png)